foreverphoenix/skyforge-wiki/home.md

 # The Skyforge Project

 The **Skyforge Project** is a beginner's guide and knowledge base for modding Skyrim SE created by members of the **Aetherius Modding** community.
-We aim to provide a comprehensive instructions to enthusiast-level modding and teach the skill set required to build a consistent, stable, and high-quality modded setup for Skyrim.
+We aim to provide a comprehensive introduction to enthusiast-level modding and teach the skill set required to build a consistent, stable, and high-quality modded setup for Skyrim.

 ## What is "Modding"?